oddy-boop/Edusync-git/src/supabase/policies.md

 ALTER TABLE public.assignments ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.timetable_entries ENABLE ROW LEVEL SECURITY;

--- Drop all old policies to ensure a clean slate
-DROP POLICY IF EXISTS "Super admins can manage schools" ON public.schools;
-DROP POLICY IF EXISTS "Public can read school info by domain" ON public.schools;
-DROP POLICY IF EXISTS "Super admins can manage all settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Admins can manage their own school settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Public can read settings" ON public.app_settings;
-DROP POLICY IF EXISTS "Super admins can manage all roles" ON public.user_roles;
-DROP POLICY IF EXISTS "Admins can manage roles in their school" ON public.user_roles;
-DROP POLICY IF EXISTS "Users can view their own role" ON public.user_roles;
-DROP POLICY IF EXISTS "School members can access students in their school" ON public.students;
-DROP POLICY IF EXISTS "School members can access teachers in their school" ON public.teachers;
-DROP POLICY IF EXISTS "School members can access announcements in their school" ON public.school_announcements;
-DROP POLICY IF EXISTS "School members can access fee items in their school" ON public.school_fee_items;
-DROP POLICY IF EXISTS "School members can access payments in their school" ON public.fee_payments;
-DROP POLICY IF EXISTS "School members can access arrears in their school" ON public.student_arrears;
-DROP POLICY IF EXISTS "School members can access results in their school" ON public.academic_results;
-DROP POLICY IF EXISTS "Students can view their own approved results" ON public.academic_results;
-DROP POLICY IF EXISTS "School members can access attendance in their school" ON public.attendance_records;
-DROP POLICY IF EXISTS "School members can access incidents in their school" ON public.behavior_incidents;
-DROP POLICY IF EXISTS "School members can access assignments in their school" ON public.assignments;
-DROP POLICY IF EXISTS "School members can access timetables in their school" ON public.timetable_entries;

 -- Create new policies
 -- Policies for `schools` table